 There are several different walks of varying lengths that you can tackle here, and they range from 30 minutes to 3.5 hours+ in length.
 More on this below.

 3. Ballinastoe Woods car park

 So, which Ballinastoe Woods car park you head for will depend on which way you want to tackle the walk.
-There are three main car parks for the trail.
+There are three main car parks for the trails.
 I’ve marked each one on the map below.

 Ballinastoe is a popular spot for mountain biking, so it’s important to stay on the main trails and to keep alert for any approaching bikes.
 They’ll be coming at a fair speed, so you need to be vigilant and avoid going on the main track.

 Ballinastoe Forest Walk map

 So, the Ballinastoe Forest Walk can cause a load of confusion if you’re not familiar with the lay of the land.

 The map above will hopefully make visualising things a little bit easier (click into it to open it up properly).
 Here’s what each of the markers and lines shows: